morales-francisco/SQL-Projects/ToysMaven/README.md

 The data source is [Maven Analytics]( https://www.mavenanalytics.io/data-playground)

 ## Objective ##
-The objective of this project is to answer the following questions:
+This project's goal is to respond to the following questions:
--	What was the total sales by city?
+- What were the city's total sales?
--	What was the total sales by category?
+- How much money did each category make overall?
--	How much money is tied up in inventory at the toy stores?
+- How much money does the toy industry have locked up in inventory?
--	What were the top 5 products sold?
+- What were the top 5 selling items?
--	Which product categories drive the biggest profits?
+- What product groups generate the highest profits?
--	How was the distribution of sales of the different categories over the different months?
-Is there any seasonality?
+- How were the sales split among the various categories over the various months?
+Exists a seasonal pattern?